-Shedding is how dogs get rid of their damaged or old fur, and when this happens your home and new pants can get covered in sticky hard to brush off dog hair.
+Shedding is how dogs get rid of their damaged or old fur, and when this happens your home and new pants can get covered in sticky hard-to-brush dog hair.
 In this blog, our Lafayette vets discuss how you can keep your dog from excessively shedding as well as the importance of dog grooming.

 Why Do Dogs Shed?

 Dogs shed naturally because it's essential for the health of their fur and skin.
 Shedding helps them get rid of any fur that they no longer need or had become damaged.
 An example is when dogs grow larger coats of fur in the winter to keep them warm and then shed it in the summer months to keep their body temperature regulated.
 The amount of fur your dog sheds will depend on their breed, the size of their coat, as well as the season.

 Dog breeds such as the Labrador Retriever, German Sheppard, Bernese mountain dog, Siberian Huskey, and other dogs with lots of fluffy furs will shed more often than dogs with smaller coats that produce less dander such as the Bichon Frise, Maltese, or poodle.